awsdocs/amazon-kendra-developer-guide/doc_source/API_DescribeQuerySuggestionsBlockList.md

 # DescribeQuerySuggestionsBlockList<a name="API_DescribeQuerySuggestionsBlockList"></a>

-Describes a block list used for query suggestions for an index\.
+Gets information about a block list used for query suggestions for an index\.

 This is used to check the current settings that are applied to a block list\.